Hubdoc supports two factor authentication. What is two factor authentication?

 Each time Hubdoc is asked a personal verification question (PVQ) by your company, we will prompt you in the application or via email to "Fix Your Account".
 To fix the account, simply login to Hubdoc and navigate to Manage Accounts and find the account that is highlighted.
-We will show a message such as "Evernote needs you to answer a security question."
+We will show a message such as "Bank of America needs you to answer a security question."

 Hubdoc stores the answers to your personal verification questions.
 Financial institutions and other vendors will sometimes require 3-5 different personal verification questions that will need to be verified.
 Once we have all the answers, Hubdoc will be able to login consistently to your account.
 To cycle through each PVQ associated with your account: